A scalable, replicable program to develop a new generation of leaders and scientists.

 The TMP was designed to grow along with the increasing enrollment of underrepresented minority students and the increasing importance of STEM-educated graduates needed in the workforce.
 The transition from mentee to mentor is a natural extension of the community-based team approach to mentoring.
 Because the student mentors have, in most cases, been mentees themselves, there is an increased level of sophistication and seemliness built into the program.

-The TMP can be easily replicated at colleges and universities around the country because it itilizes resources that are already in place: faculty, STEM programs, students, and student service organizations.
-Additionally, there are numerous resources that outline best pratices for mentoring and retention - a college or university can adapt the mentoring philosophy that will best meet the needs of their unique student body.
+The TMP can be easily replicated at colleges and universities around the country because it utilizes resources that are already in place: faculty, STEM programs, students, and student service organizations.
+Additionally, there are numerous resources that outline best practices for mentoring and retention - a college or university can adapt the mentoring philosophy that will best meet the needs of their unique student body.

 Private support for mutual benefit.
 Financial support for participating students is a major incentive that encourages participation and improves retention.
-Undergraduate mentees receive research scholarships and upper-level student mentors receive scholarships for their rile in the program.
-Currently, these scholarships are provided by the University, and corporate supporters including AT&T and Boeing.
-THere is a freat impetus for companies to financially support the TMP.
-Companies that value diversity, have a STEM focus and seek employees that have developed real-world job skills can play a direct role in shaping and interacting with students who may become their future workforce.
+Undergraduate mentees receive research scholarships and upper-level student mentors receive scholarships for their role in the program.
+Currently, these scholarships are provided by the University, and corporate supporters including Washington Research Foundation and Boeing.
+There is a great impetus for companies to financially support the TMP.
+Companies that value diversity, have a STEM focus and seek employees that have developed real-world job skills that can play a direct role in shaping and interacting with students who may become their future workforce.

 "My participation with TMP inspired me to become a student mentor.
-I was excited ti help students succeed the way others helped me be successful."
+I was excited to help students succeed the way others helped me be successful."

 Maureen Montiel | Former TMP Mentee and Mentor | B.S.
 Bioengineering, Class of 2015

 "I truly believe TMP makes a difference for the students involved, both the mentees and the mentors.
 You can literally see the positive changes in their professional skills and confidence in pursuing STEM."